 IMPORTANT NOTICE: This article was written for people who struggle every once in a while to fall asleep.
 Please consult a doctor if you are having chronic sleep deprivation.
 I’m neither a doctor nor engaged in rendering medical or psychological services, or any other services.

 5 Ways to overcome sleep deprivation were brought to you by our Free Personal Development Blog.

 Incoming search terms for the article:

 - how to overcome sleep deprivation (384)

 - overcome sleep deprivation (113)

 - ways to overcome sleep deprivation (39)

-- how to overcome problem of sleep deprivation (1)
+- effective ways to overcome sleep at night (1)

-- how to conquer lack of sleep (1)
+- how to overcome chronic sleep deprivation (1)